BYLAWS OF THE

 g) The Treasurer shall be responsible for general fundraising activities, grant applications, and developing other resources necessary to support NMGIA’s mission.

-In addition to the duties and responsibilities prescribed in these bylaws and the NMGIA Policy Manual, all officers and directors shall carry out those duties customarily accorded under parliamentary authority as well as those that may be assigned by the President, the Board of Directors, or the membership through the Executive Board.
+In addition to the duties and responsibilities prescribed in these bylaws and the NMGIA Policy Manual, all officers shall carry out those duties customarily accorded under parliamentary authority as well as those that may be assigned by the President, the Executive Board, or the membership through the Executive Board.

 Each officer and director shall, at the expiration of their term, deliver to the successor all property of the Association in their care, custody, or control.
 The outgoing elected officer or director shall facilitate the orderly transition by coordinating and communicating with the incoming officer or director regarding the responsibilities and duties of said office.